zfgema/bridgingopenborders/27_LLAQNB.md

 layout: default
 ---

+All Rights are Reserved to the author of this contribution.

 # The weird + eerie:

 ### an interview with Lawrence Lek on crossing the line + exposing the deeply embedded through VR